-- energy related components: - mosaik-pandapower is an adapter for the pandapower power system modeling, analysis and optimization tool. - mosaik-pypower is an adapter for the PYPOWER load flow analysis library. - mosaik-heatpump contains different models for simulation of heatpumps. - data related components: - mosaik-web is a web visualization for mosaik simulations. - mosaik-csv and mosaik-householdsim are simple demo simulators that you can use to integrate CSV data sets and load-profile based households into simulation. - mosaik-hdf5 allows to write simulation results to a HDF5 file for further analysis. - InfluxDB adapter to store simulation results into InfluxDB 1 time series database. - InfluxDB 2 adapter to store simulation results into InfluxDB 2 time series database. - ZeroMQ adapter to connect components with the messaging library ZeroMQ. - Odysseus-adapter to write results to the data stream management system Odysseus to mosaik. - FMI adapter allows to couple Functional Mockup Units (FMU), which are based on the FMI standard. - communication simulator is a basic communication suite using delays.
+- energy related components: - mosaik-pandapower is an adapter for the pandapower power system modeling, analysis and optimization tool.
+Not maintained anymore, please install the mosaik-pandapower2 adapter. - mosaik-pandapipes is an adapter for the pandapipes fluid system modeling, analysis and optimization tool. - mosaik-pypower is an adapter for the PYPOWER load flow analysis library.
+Not maintained anymore, please install the mosaik-pandapower2 adapter. - mosaik-heatpump contains different models for simulation of heatpump systems (detailled documentation can be found here). - mosaik-pv is a simple PV Simulator based on PyPVSim. - mosaik-pvlib is a simple PV Simulator based on pvlib. - mosaik-pvgis is a simple PV Simulator based on PVGIS. - mosaik-householdsim is a househol simulator that simulate households by serving residual load profiles. - data related components: - mosaik-web is a web visualization for mosaik simulations. - mosaik-csv is a simple demo simulators that you can use to integrate CSV data sets into simulation.
+It can also write data into CSV data sets. - mosaik-hdf5 allows to write simulation results to a HDF5 file for further analysis. - InfluxDB adapter to store simulation results into InfluxDB 1 time series database. - InfluxDB 2 adapter to store simulation results into InfluxDB 2 time series database. - mosaik-sql adapter to store simulation results into SQL database. - mosaik-timescaledb adapter to store simulation results into a postgres or timescale database. - ZeroMQ adapter to connect components with the messaging library ZeroMQ. - Odysseus-adapter to write results to the data stream management system Odysseus to mosaik. - communication related components: - communication simulator is a basic communication suite using delays.